How Terrace Fashion Has Influenced Modern Style

 Who fancies a trip down memory lane?

-Football is a massively ingrained part of UK culture – and with it comes terrace fashion.
+Football is a massively ingrained part of UK culture – and with it comes terrace fashion or otherwise known as football casual clothing.
 The clothing worn by football fans has always had a huge impact on fashion, with the sports casual styles of today paying tribute to the styles spotted in years gone by.

 So, how did terrace fashion begin?
 And just how have the styles from the 60s, 70s and 80s influenced what we wear today?